afucher/clojure-repl-intellij/doc/developing.md

 There is some ways to build and run this plugin inside the InteliJ locally, they are listed below in the order that we consider that is more efficient when developing:

-`bb install-plugin` to build the plugin, and install it from disk in IntelliJ automatically, then restart your IntelliJ.
+`bb install-plugin` to builds the plugin, and install it from disk in IntelliJ automatically, then restart your IntelliJ.
 You need to pass the IntelliJ plugins path:
 e.g: ```bb install-plugin /home/youruser/.local/share/JetBrains/IdeaIC2024.3```

 or